 Running specific targets

 targets is prepared to calculate the minimal sets of targets needed for the required target.
-As seen Code 5 in it may be interesting to only calculate ‘qc_raw_arrayQM’ in an initial stage to only check the arrayQualityMetrics reports for the raw data, before modifying other parameters and proceed to calculate the normalized or the filtered data.
+As seen Code 5, it may be interesting to only calculate ‘qc_raw_arrayQM’ in an initial stage to only check the arrayQualityMetrics reports for the raw data, before modifying other parameters and proceed to calculate the normalized or the filtered data.